Home » Do You Have To Quarantine A New Parrot?

 Until the Middle Ages, 40 days of isolation was believed to be sufficient to purge the body of an infectious disease.
 In modern science, opinions vary on how long avian quarantine should last.

 Some experts claim that 30 days is sufficient, while others believe a new bird should be quarantined for 45-60 days.
-If you have other birds in your home, quarantine a new parrot for 2 months.
+If you have other birds, quarantine a new parrot for 2 months.

 What To Look for When You Quarantine a Parrot